luna404/herams-i18n/docs/index.rst

 1. To update the status of a health facility, open the `data update interface <#access-the-data-update-interface>`__.
 2. Click the health facility record you would like to add a response to.
-4. You should now see the history of response to the selected health facility.
+3. You should now see the history of response to the selected health facility.
 To add a new response, click the |add-response| button in the action column.

  .. image:: media/img/HeRAMS_data_update_interface_add_responses.png
    :height: 300px
    :alt: update data table
    :align: center

-5. You should now be able to edit the selected record.
+4. You should now be able to edit the selected record.
 Use the |next| buttons in the lower right corner to move to the next page of the questionnaire or return to the previous page.
 You can also use the navigation pane on the left to access a specific section of the questionnaire.
-6. Make sure to validate and save your changes before exiting the record.
+5. Make sure to validate and save your changes before exiting the record.
 To save your changes, navigate to the last page, **Validate**, and click the |submit| button.
-7. If you would like to discard your edits, click the |clear| button in the lower right corner of the page.
+6. If you would like to discard your edits, click the |clear| button in the lower right corner of the page.

-.. note:: While your project may allow you to save your reponse and resume later, only records that were submitted will appear on the dashboard and the export.
+.. note:: While your project may allow you to save your repose and resume later, only records that were submitted will appear on the dashboard and the export.
 Thus, once you have completed your edits, make sure to **always** navigate to the last page, **Validate**, and click the |submit| button.

 Register a New Health Facility